 It’s been more than 60 years since then-Senator John F. Kennedy published Profiles in Courage, a collection of short biographies detailing acts of bravery and integrity.
-The book went on to win a Pulitzer Prize, the John F. Kennedy Profile in Courage Award™ is still awarded every year.
+The book went on to win a Pulitzer Prize, and the John F. Kennedy Profile in Courage Award™ is still awarded every year.
 Now, two decades into the 21st century, we reflect on the historical rewriting of narratives of courage; consider how one defines and exercises courage in all the complexity of today’s culture; and ask what keeps us from making the courageous choice.
 In a week of programming curated in partnership with Darren Walker, President of the Ford Foundation — and through a series of candid lectures and conversations — we look across disciplines to explore where and how we find courage in our world, and in ourselves.

 Week Nine: August 20–28, 2022

-An American Tapestry: Exploring Culture, Folk and Faith
+A Vibrant Tapestry: Exploring Creativity, Culture, and Faith with Smithsonian Folklife Festival

 There is no one story, no single author of our identity or single tradition that defines us.
 A great blending of cultures and peoples has made and shaped America, like a tapestry with its many hues, textures and layers woven together.
 In this week, we welcome a diverse line-up of multi-disciplinary folk artists, including The Avett Brothers for morning and evening Amphitheater programs.
 Together, we’ll trace the threads of the American tapestry in search of the origins, evolution and impact of our country’s music and culture.